Cyborg-Ved/NewInDocker1.13/README.md

 /data # ls
 world   {1..9}
 ```

+We can also use this above step in `docker swarm`.

+Initialize a swarm in `vm1`.

 ```
 [root@vm1 ~]# docker swarm init --advertise-addr 192.168.56.201
 Swarm initialized: current node (e4fp9b0ud7fjldf58abnm6bzf) is now a manager.